ComplicationsBy Mayo Clinic staff

-- Daytime fatigue.
+Daytime fatigue.
 The repeated awakenings associated with obstructive sleep apnea make normal, restorative sleep impossible.
 People with obstructive sleep apnea often experience severe daytime drowsiness, fatigue and irritability.
 They may have difficulty concentrating and find themselves falling asleep at work, while watching TV or even when driving.

 - Eye problems.
-Some research has found a connection between obstructive sleep apnea and certain eye conditions, such as glaucoma and optic nerve swelling (papilledema).
-Successful treatment of the sleep disorder usually resolves the eye condition, as well.
+Some research has found a connection between obstructive sleep apnea and certain eye conditions, such as glaucoma.
+Eye complications can usually be treated.

 - Sleep-deprived partners.
 Loud snoring can keep those around you from getting good rest and eventually disrupt your relationships.
 It's not uncommon for a partner to choose to sleep in another room.
 Many bed partners of people who snore are sleep deprived as well.

 People with obstructive sleep apnea may also complain of memory problems, morning headaches, mood swings or feelings of depression, and a need to urinate frequently at night (nocturia).